Kootenai Valley Linkage PROJECT BRIEF

 The Hubbard Farm runs up against the Kootenai River on its west side and spans a sizeable chunk of the valley.
 It abuts other conserved lands, adding to a conservation patchwork that creates viable options for wildlife to cross the valley without running into people.
 Whether it’s a grizzly, moose or wandering wolverine, that safe passage will only become more important as climate shifts alter animals’ diets and seasonal patterns, forcing them to travel farther to meet basic needs.
 With its river frontage and lush low-elevation habitat, places like the Hubbard Farm may become natural bottlenecks for animals on the move.

-Of course, it’s not just wildlife staring down an uncertain future.
+It’s not just wildlife staring down an uncertain future.
 As climate change impacts global food production, the Hubbard Farm stands to provide an invaluable resource to future generations of people as well as wildlife.

-Vital Ground is on track to complete the easement in 2020, with our application accepted by the ALE program and final details of the agreement currently under discussion.
 Of course, collaborative work like this would be impossible without conservation-minded landowner partners like the Hubbard Family and committed supporters like you.
 From public agencies to private contributors, it may take a village to get grizzlies across the Kootenai Valley, but we’re well on our way!

 Kootenai Valley Linkage at a Glance

 - Farm includes Kootenai River frontage